Easy to Difficult Bible Trivia Quiz

 b.
 "He refuses to bow down to our religious idols."

 c.
-"Joseph was sent to kill the Pharaoh in his sleep."
+"Joseph was sent to kill my husband in his sleep."

-Answer A: He came to sleep with me.
+Answer A: He came here to sleep with me.

 Potiphar falsely said that Joseph "came to sleep with me."